nearform/devops/drone-ci/README.md

 By default, this module creates a security group allowing traffic from every source into the port 80 (for HTTP) and into the port 22 (for SSH).

-The security group associated to it is called `Drone` in the AWS console so customize it as you need.
+The security group associated to it is called `Drone security group` in the AWS console so customize it as you need.